Referral Process and Criteria for all services listed below

 Good information about the condition of the person they care for is one of the most important things for carers.
 We can help by providing general information about health conditions and referring carers on to other organisations (eg. Alzheimer’s Society, Stroke Association).

-Halton Carers Centre currently have a Hospital Worker – Lucia Urquhart who works across Halton, Warrington and Whiston Hospitals to help identify carers as soon as they are admitted.
+Our Hospital Worker Lucia Urquhart who works across Halton, Warrington and Whiston Hospitals to help identify carers as soon as they are admitted.